imodeljs/imodeljs-samples/agent-app/query-agent/README.md

 More specifically, this sample application demonstrates use of iModel.js API to:

     * Listen to 'Change Sets' posted to the iModels on the iModelHub.
     * Listen to 'Named Versions' created for iModels on the iModelHub.
     * Query and download these Change Sets from the iModelHub.
     * Parse the Change Sets to construct a 'Change Summary' of useful information contained in them.
     * Iterate and query the information contained in the Change Summary.

+Watch the console for various messages that show the progress:

+    * Register event handlers that listen to Change Sets being posted to the iModelHub.
+    * Register event handlers that listen to Named Versions created on the iModelHub.
+    * Receive notification of a new Change Set posted to the iModelHub.
+    * Receive notification of a new Named Version created on the iModelHub.
+    * Extract Change Summary information from the Change Set.
+    * Dump the contents of the Change Summary as a JSON file to disk.

 See http://imodeljs.org for comprehensive documentation on the iModel.js API and the various constructs used in this sample.